RobbyDBurns/API-Request-Model/README.md

 # API-Request-Model
-To showcase knowledge of and explore the applications and implications of the API in a backend setting
+To showcase knowledge of and explore the applications and implications of the API in a backend setting, specifically with FastAPI.

 CURL COMMANDS: